julkue/datatables.mark.js/README.md

 This is important as datatables.mark.js will load these modules as dependencies.
 You might have a look at [this example][jsfiddle-requirejs].

-### Dependencies

-This plugin depends on:

-- DataTables v1.10.6+
-- jQuery v1.7+ (necessary by DataTables)
-- mark.js v6.2+ (jQuery plugin)

-When using a module loader like RequireJS they will be loaded automatically.

 ## Usage